This soft, moist, and completely delicious vegan gingerbread recipe makes a wonderful holiday breakfast or dessert!

 Frosting options

-I frosted the vegan gingerbread loaf in the pictures with the dairy free cream cheese icing recipe from my post on Vegan Cinnamon Rolls.
+I frosted the vegan gingerbread loaf in the pictures with the dairy free cream cheese icing recipe written out in my post on Vegan Cinnamon Rolls.

 How to make vegan gingerbread